shubham0d/Gsoc-2017-ovirt/README.md

-# Gsoc-Proposal-2017
+# Gsoc-2017-ovirt
-My Gsoc proposal for Configuring backup storage in ovirt which get accepted.
+This repo describe all what I have done in Gsoc 2017 for ovirt from Red Hat.